ogradyc01/GoldenCheetah/UG_Special-Topics_SearchFilter.md

 Special Topics: Search & Filter (Version 3.11)
 ****

-Searching and Filtering are ways to find rides which fulfill specific criteria (e.g. to limit the number of rides shown in the ride navigator - or to find a particular ride).
-But also to only consider specific rides in summary and cumulative charts, like on the 'Trends' view.
+Searching and Filtering are ways to find activities which fulfill specific criteria (e.g. to limit the number of activities shown in the activity navigator - or to find a particular activity).
+But also to only consider specific activities in summary and cumulative charts, like on the 'Trends' view.

 ## Search & Filter - Common Functions